Parental Accommodation allows Arts and Sciences PhD and DMA students to devote their full attention to the demands of new parenthood.

 - Students on an external fellowship or other non-Columbia funding (e.g., NSF, NIH, Fulbright, SSRC) should inform the external award agency well in advance of the period of accommodation.
 They should expect to receive accommodation from the funding agency in accordance with its policy.
 If the external award agency will cover only a portion of the standard funding, GSAS and the department will cover any portion of the twelve-week accommodation period that is not funded by the external fellowship or grant.
 If such external funding is, in its entirety, suspended or deferred during the accommodation period, then students should confer with GSAS to determine whether GSAS will assume funding responsibility.
 To initiate discussion, provide a copy of the funding agency's letter that indicates suspension or deferral of funds to the GSAS Office of Student Affairs ([email protected]).

-- For matters of temporary accomodation relating to childbirth, students should contact the Title IX Office.
+- For matters of temporary accommodation relating to childbirth, students should contact the Title IX Office.
 In the event of illness or a need for a personal leave of absence, students should make use of the GSAS leave of absence policy.
 A leave of absence will usually begin following the accommodation period.

 The period of Parental Accommodation will run concurrently with New York State Paid Family Leave (PFL) benefits provided to current appointed student officers.
-In other words, student officers on PFL cannot collect additional benefits from New York State while simultaneously receiving funding for a parental accommodation from GSAS.
+In other words, student officers on PFL cannot collect additional benefits from New York State while simultaneously receiving funding for parental accommodation from GSAS.
 Parental Accommodation does not affect a student's ability to request PFL benefits to begin after the accommodation period has ended.

 All questions, forms, and requests for additional information should be directed to the GSAS Office of Student Affairs ([email protected]).